nf-core/mag/docs/output.md

 ### QC for metagenome assembled genomes with BUSCO

 [BUSCO](https://busco.ezlab.org/) is a tool used to assess the completeness of a genome assembly.
-It is run on all the genome bins and high quality contigs obtained by MetaBAT2.
+It is run on all the genome bins and refined bins and high quality contigs obtained by MetaBAT2.
 By default, BUSCO is run in automated lineage selection mode in which it first tries to select the domain and then a more specific lineage based on phylogenetic placement.
 If available, result files for both the selected domain lineage and the selected more specific lineage are placed in the output directory.
 If a lineage dataset is specified already with `--busco_reference`, only results for this specific lineage will be generated.

 <details markdown="1">
 <summary>Output files</summary>